lshug/first-order-model-tf/README.md

   -a                    build models for all config files --module {all,kp_detector,generator,process_kp_driving}
                         module to build
-  --tfjs                build tf.js models, requires tensorflowjs_converter
+  --predictiononly      build the generator so that it only outputs predictions --tfjs                build tf.js models, requires tensorflowjs_converter --jsquantize {none,float16,uint16,uint8}
-  --jsquantize {none,float16,uint16,uint8}
                         quantization to apply during tf.js conversions
 ```

 ## Inference details